Undergraduate Courses

 COURSES OFFERED IN EEB

 An examination of how life evolved and how organisms function.
 Design--'intelligent' and otherwise--will provide a unifying theme.
 Why do some microbes produce slime and others do not?
 Why are males brightly colored in some species, but in others females are the showy sex?
 Why do humans have knees that fail whereas horses and zebras do not?
 These and other 'why is it so' questions related to the origin and history of life, genetic code, biochemistry, physiology, morphology and body plans, sex and reproduction, cooperation, and ecosystems will be explored.
 This course is required of all EEB majors and fulfills a requirement for medical school.
-J. Levine and S. Kocher
+J. Levine, S. Kocher

 EEB 214 Introduction to Cellular and Molecular Biology (See MOL 214)